Probate and Estate Administration

-Even when a death is expected, the loss of a family member can be confronting and shocking.
-It can be difficult to focus on the important things because of the torrent of emotions that can arise.
+Even when a death is expected, the loss of a family member can be confronting and shocking, and it can be difficult to learn to live with the grief.
 In our view, the most important way to respond is to come together as family and friends to acknowledge the joy associated with the deceased person’s life and to acknowledge the impact their death will have on the people who knew and loved them.

 But, necessarily, sometimes even before the funeral, legal issues arise about the deceased estate.
 For instance, did you know that the executor of the deceased person has a primary right at law to arrange for the funeral?
 The reason for this is fairly simple: the deceased person’s estate will be liable for the costs of the funeral, so it is right that the executor is primarily responsible for decisions that will have a costs consequence for the estate.
 But this is not an absolute rule, and there are exceptions.